SERVICES & TREATMENT

 Follow-up phone call check-in one week after appointment to determine progress and next steps.

-• Independent Medical evaluations
+• Independent Medical evaluations (IME)

 What is the purpose of an Independent Medical Evaluations (IME)?